nnaman206/Background-Changer/README.md

 - **Vite**: A fast and modern build tool for front-end projects.
 - **TailwindCSS**: A utility-first CSS framework for styling.

+🎯 What's Next?
+This is just the beginning! 🚀
+I have many ideas and plans to extend this project and build more exciting things as I continue learning ReactJS.
+Stay tuned for more updates, features, and projects!

+💡 Lessons Learned
+How to use React's useState for state management.
+Implementing styling with TailwindCSS.
+Setting up a project with Vite for fast development.

  **Clone the Repository**:
    ```bash
    git clone https://github.com/nnaman206/Background-Changer.git